|Shared Room on-site

 Housed in a 16th century building, the museum features items found in the workshops of blacksmiths and cobblers, a typical interior of a townsperson’s home from yesteryear, old looms, and a regional & archeological library.

-Thursday : Visit of Château de la Roche and the charming village of Saint-Symphorien-de-Lay.
+Friday : Visit of Château de la Roche.

 Anchored on a rocky outcropping since the 13th century, the Château de la Roche is the emblematic monument of the Loire gorges because of its improbable and scenic location in the Loire River.

-*Last minute changes can occur depending on producers’ availability and time of the year
+*Last minute changes can occur depending on opening hours and time of the year